AshutoshDongare/softskill-NER/README.md

 Sample dataset format for token classification task is shown below.

 ```
-{"id":"101",
+{
+ "id":"101",
  "ner_tags" :[0,0,0,0,0,0,0,1,0,0,0,0,0],
  "tokens":["a","good","project","manager","is","able","to","prioritize","from","the","list","of","tasks"]
  }
  ```
-this custom training data has some of the typical Softskills like  "positive attitude", "leadership", "customer focus" etc.
+this custom training data has some of the typical Softskills like  "positive attitude", "leadership", "customer focus" etc. You may want to take a look at ```/data/train_ner.json``` to check which softskills have been annotated.

 ### Below is the metrics for this fine-tuning run
 ![Metrics](https://user-images.githubusercontent.com/18417621/164762441-2c3103c3-7dfd-4386-add5-b0315ba336d2.png)